Patrik-Stas/sovrin-validator-firewall-aws/README.md

 # sovrin-validator-firewall-aws
-Terraform to setup security group for Sovrin validator nodes in AWS
+Terraform to setup and provosion security group for Sovrin validator nodes in AWS

 # How to use